Red Sox 2B Dustin Pedroia gets X-rays on rib area after hit by pitch

 "The pitch hit in the left lat area, left rib cage.
 It continued to swell and tighten up," Farrell said. ?"He was losing a lot of range of motion with the left arm, so we had to get him off his feet.
 We'll have a better read once he goes through the exam here at the local hospital."

 Pedroia was the second batter hit by Astros pitcher James Hoyt in the seventh inning.
 Hoyt plunked Mookie Betts in the right knee in the previous at-bat.
-Home plate umpire Greg Gibson issued warnings to both benches after Pedroia glared and yelled at Hoyt.
-Both managers came onto the field as Pedroia continue to scream and pointed at the mound before calming down and heading to first base.
+Plate umpire Greg Gibson issued warnings to both benches after Pedroia glared and yelled at Hoyt.
+Both managers came onto the field as Pedroia continue to scream and point at the mound before calming down and heading to first base.

-Josh Rutledge moved from third base to second, and Pablo Sandoval entered the game at third.
+Josh Rutledge moved from third base to second when Pedroia left the game, and Pablo Sandoval entered the contest at third.

 ESPN's Scott Lauber and The Associated Press contributed to this report.?